open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/logs.md

 ## OpenTelemetry Logs

 OpenTelemetry does not define a bespoke API or SDK to create logs.
-Instead, OpenTelemetry logs are simply the existing logs you already have from a logging framework or infrastructure component.
-Under the covers, OpenTelemetry SDKs and autoinstrumentation utilize several components to automatically correlate logs with [traces](/docs/signals/traces).
+Instead, OpenTelemetry logs are the existing logs you already have from a logging framework or infrastructure component.
+OpenTelemetry SDKs and autoinstrumentation utilize several components to automatically correlate logs with [traces](/docs/signals/traces).

-OpenTelemetry's support for logs is designed to be maximally compatible with what you already have, providing capabilities to wrap those logs with additional context and a common toolkit to parse and manipulate logs into a common format across many different sources.
+OpenTelemetry's support for logs is designed to be fully compatible with what you already have, providing capabilities to wrap those logs with additional context and a common toolkit to parse and manipulate logs into a common format across many different sources.